Wisconsin vs. Marquette College Basketball Predictions & Picks - December 2

 - Computer Predicted Total: 142.5

-Wisconsin has a 3-4-0 record against the spread this season compared to Marquette, who is 3-2-0 ATS.
-A total of three out of the Badgers' games this season have hit the over, and two of the Golden Eagles' games have gone over.
+Wisconsin is 3-4-0 against the spread this season compared to Marquette's 3-2-0 ATS record.
+The Badgers have a 3-4-0 record hitting the over, while games involving the Golden Eagles have a record of 2-3-0 when it comes to hitting the over.

 Sportsbook Promo Codes